-The set of disks can consist of all disks on a controller, selected disks, or a combination of these.
+The set of disks can consist of all disks on the system, all disks on a controller, selected disks, or a combination of these.

 Depending on the circumstances, all of the disks may not be processed in the same way.